 Wellness spa in the heart of a luscious valley

-Best For: Holistic wellness programmes with a view.
+Best for: Holistic wellness programmes with a view.

-Not For: Hardcore bootcamp-style fitness.
+Not for: Hardcore bootcamp-style fitness.

-Atmantan is a friendly wellness resort in rural Mulshi near Pune that offers a variety of rejuvenating wellbeing programmes all year round.
+In a nutshell: Atmantan is a friendly wellness resort in rural Mulshi near Pune that offers a variety of rejuvenating wellbeing programmes all year round.
 With a non-judgemental ethos, it welcomes guests who have a variety of wellness needs, from the spiritual to the relaxing, from the rejuvenating to the fitness-focused.
 There’s delicious inventive food, as well as a view to die for, for it’s set by an exquisite lake surrounded by crystal-imbued mountains.